MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 :::image type="content" source="../reporting-services/media/ssrs-mobile-reports.png" alt-text="Diagram of mobile reports on a desktop screen and a tablet device.":::

-Mobile computing has shifted the devices we need to work, meaning people today have a different reporting need.
+Mobile computing shifted the devices we need to work, meaning people today have a different reporting need.
 The fixed-layout report experience doesn't work well when you introduce tablets and phones.
 Something designed for a wide PC screen isn't the optimal experience on a small phone screen that's not just smaller but a portrait or landscape orientation.

 What you need with these widely different screen form factors is a responsive layout that adapts to these different screen sizes and orientations.
-For that we've added a new report type: mobile reports, based on the Datazen technology we acquired about a year ago and integrated into the product.
+To fulfil that need, we added a new report type: mobile reports, which is based on the Datazen technology we acquired about a year ago and integrated into the product.
 You can migrate your existing Datazen reports to Reporting Services with the [SQL Server Migration Assistant for Datazen](https://www.microsoft.com/download/details.aspx?id=53128).

 You create these mobile reports in the new [Mobile Report Publisher](../reporting-services/mobile-reports/create-mobile-reports-with-sql-server-mobile-report-publisher.md) app.
 Then in the native [Power BI apps for mobile devices](https://powerbi.microsoft.com/documentation/powerbi-power-bi-apps-for-mobile-devices/) for Windows, iOS, Android, and HTML5, you can access the data you have in Power BI, the cloud, or SSRS.

 As you create visualizations, Mobile Report Publisher automatically generates sample data.
-This feature allows you to see how the visualization will look with your data, and what kind of data works well in each visualization.
+This feature allows you to see how the visualization looks with your data, and what kind of data works well in each visualization.
 ::: moniker-end

 ## Web portal